RESTyard/RESTyard/Docs/HypermediaSchema-Generator-Findings.md

 mappers) must treat every field as optional.
 Fix candidates: enable the JsonSchema.Net DataAnnotations add-on, or derive `required` from non-nullable properties (matches C# semantics better, but changes meaning for consumers — decide and document).

+**Done (option: derive from non-nullability):** new `RequiredFromNonNullableRefiner` (`ISchemaRefiner`) adds every non-nullable property to `required`, cross-checked against the `PropertiesIntent` keys ([`JsonPropertyName`] respected) and merged with an existing `required` list from the C# `required` keyword.
+Nullability read via `NullabilityInfoContext` on net6+ and a manual `NullableAttribute`/`NullableContextAttribute` reader on netstandard2.0; unknown/oblivious counts as optional.
+On by default; opt-out via
+`new JsonSchemaFactory(deriveRequiredFromNonNullable: false)`.
+Prerequisite fixed along the way: the generated properties POCO was dropping nullable reference annotations (`string?` HTO property emitted as `string`) — the extractor now uses `SymbolDisplayMiscellaneousOptions.IncludeNullableReferenceTypeModifier`, so nullability (and thus `required`) reflects the HTO declarations.
+Documented as a behavior change in the migration guide.

 ### ✅ GEN-17 — Inherited actions on derived HTOs lose `resultName`/`resultClasses`